jaeho3690/Matrix_multiplication_python/README.md

 # Matrix Multiplication Algorithms with Python from scratch
 Jaeho Kim kjh3690@unist.ac.kr

 This is an implementation of matrix multiplication algorithm with python.
+The repository contains a report, code, and a jupyter file.
+All codes are in python

 1. Schoolbook Matrix multiplication
 1. Naive Divide and Conquer multiplication
 1. Strassen
+1. Strassen Optimized

 ## Usage